FunkinCrew/Funkin/README.md

 ### VSCode

-In case that you use VSCode, You might need to check the Haxe Server Language thing, It's mostly for having a sweet menu for all the libraries and don't having to copy paste code?
+In case that you use VSCode, You might need to check the Haxe Server Language thing, It's mostly for having a sweet mini menu for all the library and haxe functions

+(and don't have to check 27 billion times how a library works lol)

 Download the [Haxe language support](https://marketplace.visualstudio.com/items?itemName=nadako.vshaxe) and the [Lime](https://marketplace.visualstudio.com/items?itemName=openfl.lime-vscode-extension) extension And you should go like normal.